Lower Complexity Bounds of Finite-Sum Optimization Problems: The Results and Construction: Introduction

 where the feasible sets $\fX \subseteq \BR^{d_x}$ and $\fY \subseteq \BR^{d_y}$ are closed and convex.
 This formulation contains several popular machine learning applications such as matrix games~\citep{carmon2019variance,carmon2020coordinate,ibrahim2019linear}, regularized empirical risk minimization~\citep{zhang2017stochastic,tan2018stochastic}, AUC maximization~\citep{joachims2005support,ying2016stochastic,shen2018towards}, robust optimization~\citep{ben2009robust,yan2019stochastic} and reinforcement learning~\citep{du2017stochastic,dai2018sbeed}.

-A popular approach for solving minimax problems is the first order algorithm which iterates with gradient and proximal point operation~\citep{chambolle2011first,chambolle2016ergodic,mokhtari2019proximal,mokhtari2019unified,thekumparampil2019efficient,luo2019stochastic}.
-Along this line, \citet{zhang2019lower} and \citet{ibrahim2019linear} presented tight lower bounds for solving strongly-convex-strongly-concave minimax problems by first order algorithms. \citet{ouyang2018lower} studied a more general case that the objective function is possibly not strongly-convex or strongly-concave.
-However, these analyses~\citep{ouyang2018lower,zhang2019lower,ibrahim2019linear} do not consider the specific finite-sum structure as in Problem (\ref{prob:main}).
-They only consider the deterministic first order algorithms which are based on the full gradient and exact proximal point iteration.
+A popular approach for solving minimax problems is the first-order algorithm which iterates with gradient and proximal point operation~\citep{chambolle2011first,chambolle2016ergodic,mokhtari2019proximal,mokhtari2019unified,thekumparampil2019efficient,luo2019stochastic}.
+Along this line, \citet{zhang2019lower} and \citet{ibrahim2019linear} presented tight lower bounds for solving strongly-convex-strongly-concave minimax problems by first-order algorithms. \citet{ouyang2018lower} studied a more general case that the objective function is only convex-concave.
+However, these analyses~\citep{ouyang2018lower,zhang2019lower,ibrahim2019linear} do not consider the specific finite-sum structure as in Problem~(\ref{prob:main}).
+They only considered the deterministic first-order algorithms which are based on the full gradient and exact proximal point iteration.

-In big data regimes, the number of components $n$ in Problem (\ref{prob:main}) could be very large and we would like to devise stochastic optimization algorithms that avoid accessing the full gradient frequently.
-For example, \citet{palaniappan2016stochastic} used stochastic variance reduced gradient algorithms to solve (\ref{prob:main}).
+In big data regimes, the number of components $n$ in Problem~(\ref{prob:main}) could be very large and we would like to devise randomized optimization algorithms that avoid accessing the full gradient frequently.
+For example, \citet{palaniappan2016stochastic} used stochastic variance reduced gradient (SVRG) algorithms to solve Problem~(\ref{prob:main}).
 Similar to convex optimization, one can accelerate it by catalyst~\citep{lin2018catalyst,yang2020catalyst} and proximal point techniques~\citep{defazio2016simple,luo2019stochastic}.
-Although stochastic optimization algorithms are widely used for solving minimax problems, the study of their lower bounds complexity is still open.
-All of the existing lower bound analysis for stochastic optimization focuses on convex or nonconvex minimization problems~\citep{agarwal2015lower,woodworth2016tight,carmon2017lower,carmon1711lower,lan2017optimal,fang2018spider,ACDFSW2019}.
+Note that SVRG is a double-loop algorithm, where the full gradient is calculated periodically with a constant interval.
+There are also some loopless algorithms where a coin flip decides whether to calculate the full gradient at each iteration \citep{alacaoglu2021stochastic, luo2021near}.
+Although randomized algorithms are widely used for solving minimax problems, the study of their lower bounds is still open.
+All of the existing lower bound analysis focuses on convex or nonconvex minimization problems~\citep{agarwal2015lower,woodworth2016tight,arjevani2016dimension,lan2017optimal,hannah2018breaking,fang2018spider}.

-This paper focuses on stochastic first order methods for solving Problem (\ref{prob:main}), which have access to the Proximal Incremental First-order Oracle (PIFO); that is,
+This paper considers randomized PIFO algorithms for solving Problem~(\ref{prob:main}), which are formally defined in Definition \ref{def:alg}.
+These algorithms have access to the Proximal Incremental First-order Oracle (PIFO)